-'''

-Set agTransferPassword.0 "MyPassword"
+Set agTransferUserName.0 "MyName"

-'''

-5. Initiate the transfer.
-To restore a running configuration, enter 3:
+- If you are using an FTP server, enter a password: Set agTransferPassword.0 "MyPassword" - Initiate the transfer.
+To restore a running configuration, enter 3: Set agTransferAction.0 "3"

 Saving the Switch Configuration

 To save the switch configuration to a FTP/TFTP server follow the steps below.
 This example shows a FTP/TFTP server at IPv4 address 192.168.10.10, though IPv6 is also supported.